Our Favorite Jointer Delivers a Professional Performance at Half the Price

 Type

-A benchtop jointer makes a popular choice for home woodworkers who don’t need the industrial strength of the larger and more expensive cabinet-style jointers.
+A benchtop jointer is a popular choice for home woodworkers who don’t need the industrial strength of the larger and more expensive cabinet-style jointers.
 Smaller and lighter, they lack the power of a cabinet-style jointer, but they offer easy storage and portability.

 Power

-A 6-inch jointer typically has a 1-horsepower (hp) motor—sufficient to handle most softwoods, hardwoods, and even many exotic woods.
+A 6-inch jointer typically has a 1 horsepower (hp) motor—sufficient to handle most softwoods, hardwoods, and even many exotic woods.
 Jointers with 8-inch blades require motors with 2 hp engines.
 High-end commercial-grade jointers with blades up to 16 inches wide feature motors with as much as 3 hp.

 Material